alexseif/wuwei/README.md

 ## How We Came Up With the Name

 The name "Wu Wei" was chosen to reflect the essence of effortless action and aligning tasks with natural rhythms.
 In Taoism, "Wu Wei" refers to the practice of non-doing, or taking action without force or resistance.
 By embracing the concept of Wu Wei, we aim to provide users with a task management approach that emphasizes ease, flow, and harmony.

 ## How We Incorporated Cultural Methodologies

 Wu Wei integrates concepts from different cultural methodologies to enhance task management.
-These methodologies include:
+These methodologies
+include:

-- [Chinese Clock](chinese-clock.md): Correlates task completion with Chinese Zodiac periods to optimize productivity.
+- [Chinese Clock](docs/chinese-clock.md): Correlates task completion with Chinese Zodiac periods to optimize productivity.
-- [Ayurvedic Dosha Clock](Ayurvedic-Dosha-Clock.md): Considers the user's dosha type to schedule tasks in alignment with energy patterns.
+- [Ayurvedic Dosha Clock](docs/Ayurvedic-Dosha-Clock.md): Considers the user's dosha type to schedule tasks in alignment with energy patterns.
-- [Egyptian Temporal Beliefs](Egyptian-Temporal-System.md): Incorporates the ancient Egyptian temporal beliefs for task scheduling.
+- [Egyptian Temporal Beliefs](docs/Egyptian-Temporal-System.md): Incorporates the ancient Egyptian temporal beliefs for task scheduling.

+### Example

+- [Daily](docs/daily.md): A walk through a day based on the above concepts
+- [Weekly](docs/weekly.md): A walk through the week based on the above concepts

 ## Getting Started